otmaneelallaki/HAX712X-DOS/README.md

 ## Project :
 The executable python files for both of the prediction and visualization are available on '/Project'.
 ## Data Collection :
-The Data Collection is available at './Project/DataCollection.py'.
+The Data Collection is available at ' ./Project/DataCollection.py '.
 ## Data Visualization :
-Some images and additional graphics are available at './Project/Visualization.py'
+Some images and additional graphics are available at ' ./Project/Visualization.py ' .

-##Documentation :
+## Documentation :
 The documentation of this package is available on at 'docs/_build//html/index.html' .
 ## Structure :
 The `./report` folder contains a jupyter notebook to display different elements like images and data collection.